-- You will then follow the signs to exit the St Francis HS parking lot onto Elvas Ave. - After taking the test, please await your test results, which should take about half an hour.
+- You will then follow the signs to exit the parking lot onto Benicia Rd. - After taking the test, please head home to await your test results.
 The school will inform the parent of the result, and the student will then be able to come to school the next day.